 The cost of food for a hedgehog isn’t expensive either and all they need is a food regime that’s low in fat with a good balance of protein and carbohydrates.
 Generally, suitable foods with less than 10% fat are good and any suitable foods around 5% fat being ideal.

-We feed our African Pygmy Hedgehog predominantly on dry cat biscuits and these don’t cost much.
+We feed our hedgehog predominantly on dry cat biscuits and these don’t cost much.
 A £2 ($2.50) box of dry cat biscuits can last as long as three months with enough portions for every day, now that’s a real cheap cost in feeding a hedgehog.

 Our hedgehog doesn’t gorge himself on food and only eats enough to satisfy his hunger.
 It’s important to keep an eye on whether you’re hedgehog is greedy and take remedial actions to stop them from putting on weight and becoming obese.